SIU School of Medicine

 The Southern Illinois University (SIU) School of Medicine (SOM) Physician Assistant (PA) Program began in 1997 and utilizes a problem-based learning (PBL) format for delivery of its medical curriculum.
 The Program is part of the SIU School of Medicine.
-The SIU PA Program has been a pioneer in using PBL, simulated patients, innovative evaluation techniques and clinical mentoring programs.
-The Program has a current overall national certification rate of over 97% for all PA graduates and a 100% employment rate by three (3) months after graduation and certification.
+The SIU PA Program has been a pioneer in using PBL, simulated patients, innovative evaluation techniques, and clinical mentoring programs.

 Because SIU is a major research institution and the national trend in PA education has moved toward the Master’s Degree, the SIU PA Program transitioned to a Master’s level degree program beginning with the class entering summer of 2007.
-Two separate degree options are offered.
 A Master of Science in Physician Assistant Studies (MSPA) can be acquired in 26 months.
-This full program is for students who wish to become physician assistants.
-We have also added an online Master’s degree completion option for those who already hold a Bachelor’s Degree in PA and are currently a practicing physician assistant.
-This Master’s Completion Program (MCP) can be achieved in one (1) year using distance learning and a supervising Preceptor.
-Detailed information about each of these Programs can be found by clicking the links provided in this website.
+Details of the Program can be found by clicking the links provided in this website.

 Because of our transition to a Master’s level program, requirements for admission have also changed.
-Additionally, applicants will be required to complete a Bachelor’s Degree before being considered for admission to the PA Program.
-Any degree in the sciences or medical field will suffice.
-Other degrees are also accepted.
+Additionally, applicants are required to complete a Bachelor’s Degree before being considered for admission to the PA Program.
+Any degree in the sciences or medical field will suffice; other degrees are also accepted.

 Note for Potential Students

 SIU no longer offers a Bachelor’s Degree in Physician Assistant Studies.
 The University does not offer degrees in pre-health professions.
 However, a student can enroll in a pre-health profession track through the Science Department, choose a baccalaureate oriented major and fulfill requirements simultaneously.
-Therefore, a student planning a professional career in Physician Assistant Studies should register in the College of Science.
-Students may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing or other health related undergraduate majors.
-Remember that in addition to a Bachelor’s Degree, you will have to score highly on several prerequisite courses, have strong references and healthcare experience to be considered for admission to the SIU SOM PA Program.
-Please see related information on this website.
+Therefore, a student planning a professional career in Physician Assistant Studies could register in the College of Science.
+Students may want to consider the disciplines of Physiology, Anatomy, Biological Science, Chemistry, Radiological Sciences, Health Care Management, Psychology, Nursing, or other health related undergraduate majors.
+Remember that in addition to a Bachelor’s Degree, you must achieve high grades in several prerequisite courses, complete the GRE or MCAT, have strong references, and have evidence of healthcare experience to be considered for admission to the SIU SOM PA Program

-Applications for the full 26 month PA Program are accepted the year prior to matriculation, between April 16th and the published deadline.
-These dates may change for each application season.
-Contact the Academic Advisor for updated information.
-There is a $50 application fee paid in connection with the graduate school application process.
-After applications are completed, those who are accepted into the Program all start classes in June.
+Applications for the full 26 month PA Program are accepted the year prior to matriculation, between April 27th and the published deadline.
+These dates may change for each application cycle.
+Contact the Program Advisor for updated information.
+There is a nonrefundable application fee paid in connection with the SIU graduate school application process.
+After applications are completed, those who are accepted into the Program start classes in June.
 Accepted applicants will be required to submit a non-refundable enrollment deposit of $500 to reserve a position in the class.
 The deposit is due within 10 days of the Program’s invitation to the applicant and will be applied to tuition two weeks after matriculation.

-Before students are accepted into the Program they must complete a Bachelor’s Degree, take the GRE, MAT or MCAT, as well as all Physician Assistant Program prerequisites.
-Transfer credits may be accepted (contact Academic Advisor) and academic credit is not awarded for prior work experience.
-Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), appropriate healthcare experience and strong letters of recommendation; preferably one from a PA-C. The most qualified candidates are invited to campus for interviews.
+Before students are accepted into the Program they must complete a Bachelor’s Degree, take the GRE or MCAT, and complete all Physician Assistant Program prerequisites.
+Transfer credits may be accepted (contact Program Advisor).
+Academic credit is not awarded for prior work experience.
+Consideration for admission to the Physician Assistant Program is given to candidates with high Overall, Prerequisite, and Science grade point averages (GPAs), significant GRE or MCAT scores, appropriate healthcare experience, and strong letters of recommendation - preferably one letter from a PA-C. The most qualified candidates are invited to campus for interviews.
 Forty students are offered a position in the class each year.

 Please be advised that border state students will not receive a tuition decrease.
 Therefore they will pay a higher tuition rate.
 Establishing residency to receive the in-state tuition rate can be applied for after six (6) months with a form and certain requirements.
 Applicants may contact the Graduate School Registration Office at (618) 453-2969 or the Program Advisor.

-To speak with an Academic Advisor for any questions about recommended majors, the new PA Program requirements or if you need any assistance, call (618) 453-5527 or send an e-mail message to paadvisement-L@listserv.siu.edu.
+To speak with the Program Advisor about recommended majors, the current PA Program requirements, or if you need other assistance, call (618) 453-5527 or send an e-mail message to paadvisement-L@listserv.siu.edu.
 A complete transcript must be sent before advisement.